 The winners choose which of the projects/resources she would like to spend the money on.
 A student may only receive one award during their time at the school.
 The winner receives a framed certificate, a Jack Petchey Young Achiever pin badge and £250 to spend on school project/resources of their choice.
 All Achievement Award winners are expected to attend the annual Royal Borough of Greenwich Presentation Ceremony to receive their medallions.
 The ceremony takes place at the O2 during the summer term.

-If you would like to know more about the scheme please contact Jill Smith (firstname.lastname@example.org), Assistant Principal who is our Jack Petchey Co-Ordinator at our school or click on the logo above to go straight to the Jack Petchey website.
+If you would like to know more about the scheme please contact Ms Clarkson (firstname.lastname@example.org), who is our Jack Petchey Co-Ordinator at our school or click on the logo above to go straight to the Jack Petchey website.

 Photos from June 2017 Award Ceremony, congratulations to Lucy Pepperell, Rike Akingboju, Elizabeth Adesanoye, India Fumarola, Robyn Paterson, Salwa Jama, Rutvi Patel, Lauren Taylor and Katherine Ruddell: